ffrosch/Flask-SQLAlchemy-2.0.0-Beta-Example-App/README.md

 ### Development

+During development two commandline instances are needed.
+One to run `flask --debug run` and one to run `npm run watch`.
+This is important for making sure, that css classes that were not used before are added and rendered!

 1. Install dependencies: `pip install -r requirements.dev.txt` (the normal requirements file will also be loaded and read)
 1. Use the [flask cli](https://flask.palletsprojects.com/en/2.2.x/cli/) to serve the application in development & debug mode with `flask --debug run`
 1. ...
 Or use `flask shell` in the root folder to get an interactive shell.
    The shell is configured in `wsgi.py` (which is run by flask) and gives access to `db`, `Address`, `User`, `select` and `create_testdata()`.
+1. Auto-rebuild CSS files on changes in html-files with `npm run watch`

 ## Notes